 Viral Culture, Respiratory

-Diagnosing viral infections
+Diagnosing viral infections in respiratory specimens

 Testing Algorithm Delineates situation(s) when tests are added to the initial order.
 This includes reflex and additional tests.